gjacuna/acuname/content/posts/guillermo-s-investment-field-guide.md

 **Disclaimer**: these are just my opinions based on my personal experience.
 They’re also not made for short-term speculation nor day trading, which are, in my opinion, a waste of time.
 Challenge everything you want, as you should do with everything in life, debate is welcomed.

+# How to use this?

+Easy!
+Just ask the main questions:

+1. **What is it?**
+2. **How will I profit from it?**
+3. **Who is offering it and why?**

+Answering these questions should be pretty straightforward, if your counterpart is an _honest node_.
+Look for transparency, auditable code, simplicity, regulations, etc. and you will avoid most failures.

+**If you're short on time, skip to section 3**.
+You shouldn't need more.

+But if you do have time, try answering the deeper questions on this guide, like _what is value?_

 # Intro: why trust me?

 The whole point of this guide is you should ask questions before giving your money to something, be it a person, project, or [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) artifacts crafted by nerds.